bobby-waitung-lo/flight_delay_prediction/README.md

 ## Flight Delay Prediction with MLOps

 ## Overview
 This project develops a machine learning model to predict flight delays (arrival delays > 15 minutes) using historical flight data from the United States Department of Transportation's Bureau of Transportation Statistics.
 The goal is to create a robust, interpretable, and scalable solution that demonstrates key data science and MLOps practices, including data preprocessing, model training, and explainability.
-The project is designed to support Virgin Atlantic’s objectives of optimizing flight schedules, improving operational efficiency, and enhancing customer satisfaction through data-driven insights.
+The project is designed to support optimizing flight schedules, improving operational efficiency, and enhancing customer satisfaction through data-driven insights.

 ## Dataset
 - **Source**: United States Department of Transportation's Bureau of Transportation Statistics ([link](https://www.transtats.bts.gov/DL_SelectFields.aspx?gnoyr_VQ=FGJ&QO_fu146_anzr=b0-gvzr)).